Merrill Lynch, Lazard to Pay $20 Million to Settle SEC Charges

-However, Dwyer said previously that Ferber had told Massachusetts Water Resources Agency officials that he and Merrill Lynch were working together on bond deals.
-He also has said his client never violated the fiduciary responsibility placed in him by the agency.
+However, Dwyer has said in the past that Ferber had told Massachusetts Water Resources Agency officials that he and Merrill were working together on bond deals.
+He also has said Ferber never violated the fiduciary responsibility placed in him by the MWRA.

 If convicted, Ferber faces maximums of five years in prison on each of 27 mail and wire fraud counts and 21 counts related to wrongly using interstate commerce, 10 years in prison on each of 13 gratuity counts and 20 years in prison for the attempted extortion count.